freifunk-gluon/gluon/docs/features/monitoring.rst

 gluon-neighbour-info
 ~~~~~~~~~~~~~~~~~~~~

-The programm `gluon-neighbour-info` can be used to retrieve
+The program `gluon-neighbour-info` can be used to retrieve
 information from other nodes.

 ::